ishaq4466/cheetSheets/gitSheet.md

 2. git diff --color <filename>   // showing all the **changes done to a file**

-# Resetting/Rolling-back the changes (Playing with HEAD)
+# Resetting/Rolling-back the changes (Playing with HEAD Pointer)

 1. Revert back the modified files/file to their original state or to **last commit state** in Working Directory
 ```